-Safe2Tell is a way for students and communities to report any safety concerns about themselves or the safety of others.
-Calls and webtips are monitored 24/7/365.
+Safe2Tell is a way for students and communities to report any concerns about themselves or concerns about others.
+Calls and web tips are monitored 24/7/365.
 All information is anonymous and confidential and taken seriously.
-Local responders and school staff analyze each report and take appropriate action.
+School staff analyze each report and take appropriate action.

 To make a report to Safe2Tell, call 1-877-542-7233, submit a report online at safe2tell.org, or download the Safe2Tell mobile app on the App Store or Google Play.